artmetla/DejaView/docs/contributing/ui-plugins.md

 - Plugins should be prefixed with the reversed components of a domain name you control.
 For example if `example.com` is your domain your plugin should be named `com.example.Foo`.
-- Core plugins maintained by the Perfetto team should use `dev.perfetto.Foo`.
+- Core plugins maintained by the DejaView team should use `dev.dejaview.Foo`.
 - Commands should have ids with the pattern `example.com#DoSomething`
 - Command's ids should be prefixed with the id of the plugin which provides them.